 That’s one of the general “rules” when it comes to the cheapest times to visit Walt Disney World, and there are a few more.
 Another is that prices go up every single year.
 These increases take many forms, and are staggered across the calendar.
 Typically, the cost of snacks, sodas, and other pre-packaged items increases in late January or February and potentially again in September or October.
 Tickets and parking follow a familiar pattern; the last several years, those have gone up in February.

 Consequently, it is almost always less expensive to visit sooner rather than later.
-If you’re debating between 2023 and 2024, there’s a strong chance this year will be cheaper.
-If you’re waiting for prices to drop, history is not on your side.
+If you’re debating between 2024 and 2025, there’s a strong chance the coming year will be cheaper.
+If you’re waiting for prices to drop, history typically is not on your side.

-However, there can be exceptions even to that.
-For example, if you book your vacation early and lock-in pricing on tickets and hotels, it will likely be less expensive to travel some dates in January or February 2024 than in November or December 2023.
+With that said, there can be exceptions to that even in normal times.
+For example, if you book your vacation early and lock-in pricing on tickets and hotels, it will likely be less expensive to travel some dates in January or February 2025 than in November or December 2024.
 That’s because prices usuallydecrease in the winter off-season as compared to the prior holiday season, and there are also typically better discounts for the off-season.

 Again, it’s worth reiterating that rack rates for resorts–the most expensive component of most vacations–increase each calendar year.
 While it’s debatable whether February or September will be cheaper within 2024 after discounts, it’s likely that both of those months will offer lower rates than their counterparts in 2025.
 (Again, barring a recession in one of those years.)